jxz12/EcoBuilder/README.md

 verify high scores by checking matrices

 # Other
-make leaderboards scrollable, but only top 10 + scores around you (like boris) health and traits hide if empty tap make health go blue if above a super threshold (will need another fill sprite) make shade a global thing (with a stack) because it's stupid to have it everywhere
+health and traits hide if empty tap make health go blue if above a super threshold (will need another fill sprite) make shade a global thing (with a stack) because it's stupid to have it everywhere